USS Gillis: 1940–1946

 Gillis resumed tender duties at Kodiak 26 May 1942.
 She was stationed at Atka (11–13 June) tending amphibious patrol aircraft bombing the Japanese on Kiska Island.
 On air-sea rescue patrol 6 June 1942, she made three depth charge runs on an underwater sound contact.
 A Japanese submarine violently broached the surface revealing its conning tower and propeller, then disappeared.
 Gillis was unable to regain contact.
 She was credited with damaging this underseas raider in the combat area off Umak Island.
 She was attacked by three Japanese patrol bombers while at Adak 20 July.
 One bomb, a dud, splashed within 10 feet alongside.
 Other bombs rained about her, ahead and astern.
 She was drenched by water thrown up by the explosions but escaped damage or casualties.

 Gillis continued her varied duties as aircraft tender and air-sea rescue patrol ship throughout the Aleutian Campaign.
 Brief intervals of repair were accomplished in the Puget Sound Naval Shipyard.
 She terminated this service 19 April 1944 when she departed Dutch Harbor for overhaul in the Puget Sound Naval Shipyard.
 She arrived at San Diego 13 June and spent the following months as plane guard for aircraft carriers training along the California coast.
 She was then routed on to Pearl Harbor, arriving 8 December 1944.
 She operated in Hawaiian waters as plane guard for escort carrier Makassar Strait (CVE-91) until 20 February 1945.
 She then sailed with Rear Admiral Morton L. Deyo's Gunfire and Covering Force, en route via the Marshalls, Marianas and Ulithi for the invasion of Okinawa.

 Gillis arrived off Kerama Retto 25 March 1945.
 She guarded minesweepers to the west, then stood by underwater demolition teams clearing approaches to the western beaches of Okinawa.
 After invasion forces stormed ashore 1 April, she tended observation and patrol planes at Kerama Retto and performed air-sea rescue patrol.
 On 28 April she departed Okinawa in the screen of Makassar Strait, bound via Guam to San Pedro Bay, Philippine Islands.
 She returned by the same route in the escort screen of Wake Island (CVE-65).
 That carrier launched planes 29 June to land bases on Okinawa and Gillis helped escort her back to Guam 3 July 1945.

 Fate

 Gillis departed Guam for home 8 July 1945.
-She arrived at San Pedro, California, 28 July and decommissioned there 15 October 1945.
+She arrived at San Pedro, Los Angeles, California, 28 July and decommissioned there 15 October 1945.
 Her name was struck from the Navy List 1 November 1945.
 She was sold for scrapping 29 January 1946.

 Gillis received two battle stars for service in World War II.